Microplastics and human health: Potential health risks

-One of many routes humans are exposed to microplastics is via dermal contact which allows MPs penetration through skin pores.

-The potential health impacts of MPs vary based on factors, such as their particle sizes, shape, exposure time, chemical composition (enriched with heavy metals, polycyclic aromatic hydrocarbons [PAHs], etc.), surface properties, and associated contaminants.
+The potential health impacts of MNPs vary based on factors such as particle size, shape, exposure time, chemical composition (e.g. enriched with heavy metals, polycyclic aromatic hydrocarbons, etc.), surface properties, and associated contaminants.

-Experimental and observational studies in mammals have shown that MPs and NPs exposure have the following adverse effects:
+Experimental and observational studies in mammals have reported a range of biological responses to micro and nanoplastic exposure.
+It is shown that MPs and NPs exposure have the following adverse effects: